mjkonarski/mjkonarski.github.io/_posts/2017-07-10-how-to-avoid-inheritance-in-ruby.md

 ### Composition

-Composition is the term that I’ve known for a long time, but started using it just recently.
+Composition is the term that I’ve known for a long time but started using it just recently.
 I simply didn’t *feel* it good enough to be able to use it comfortably.
 Then one day I came across an absolutely fantastic talk given by Sandi Metz in 2015 in Atlanta, called [Nothing is something](https://www.youtube.com/watch?v=OMPfEXIlTVE).
 Among other things she speaks about the composition and solves exactly the same problem that I mentioned in the beginning.

 How does the composition work?
 Instead of trying to share **the same** behavior between classes, you should identify what kind of concepts are these things that **differ**, name them, extract into separate classes and then compose into your final object.

 If inheritance is about *is-a* relationship, then composition is about *has-a*.
 Therefore we’ve got to change the structure of our problem in order to leverage the composition.
-Our vehicle **is not** an electric vehicle anymore, but rather it **has** an electric engine.
-It **is not** a truck, but it **has** a truck body.
+Our vehicle **is not** an electric vehicle anymore but rather it **has** an electric engine.
+It **is not** a truck but it **has** a truck body.
 In that way we can identify two concepts: **engine** and **body**.

-The structure of our application can now looks like this.
+The structure of our application can now look like this.
 We have implemented the engine and body concepts and created two placeholders for them in the *Vehicle* class:

 ![Composition](/images/blog/inheritance/composition.png){: .center-image }
 *Composition in action*